nigeltao/nigeltao.github.io/blog/2021/json-with-commas-comments.md

 - [HJSON](https://hjson.github.io/)
 - [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md)

+_Update on 2020-02-26: ["Awesome JSON - What's
+Next?"](https://github.com/json-next/awesome-json-next) is a longer list of JSON extensions._

 Suprisingly, [YAML](https://yaml.org/) is also a superset of JSON.
 Not just conceptually, but also in the sense that valid JSON files are also valid YAML files (although there's some divergence about whether duplicate keys are